 G. "Remedial response" means a measure to stop and correct prohibited conduct, prevent prohibited conduct from recurring, and protect, support, and intervene on behalf of a student who is the target or victim of prohibited conduct.

 H. "Student" means a student enrolled in a public school or a charter school.

 E. Reports of bullying or other prohibited conduct are classified as private educational and/or personnel data and/or confidential investigative data and will not be disclosed except as permitted by law.
-The building report taker, in conjunction with the Superintendent and/or Director of Human Resources, shall be responsible for keeping and regulating access to any report of bullying and the record of any resulting investigation.
+The building report taker, in conjunction with the Superintendent and/or director of human resources and operations, shall be responsible for keeping and regulating access to any report of bullying and the record of any resulting investigation.